Serving Blind Customers at a Restaurant?Published on

 Problem: Moving items around on the table without letting the guest know you did.

-Fix: It’s completely reasonable to do this; you’ve got a job to do after all.
-But if you would just let the guest know when you walk up, what you’re doing, and where you place things, it would go a long way in providing stellar customer service.
+Fix: It’s entirely reasonable to do this in most cases.
+But letting the guest know when you walk up, what you’re doing, and where you place things goes a long way in providing stellar customer service.

-Problem: Not speaking to the person directly.
-Think about it, please!
+Problem: Not speaking directly to the person with a disability.

-Fix: Not everyone does this, but unfortunately it happens more often than you’d think.
-By speaking directly to the person you’re talking to, you let that person know that you care about them and are including them in what’s going on.
-If you’re ever uncertain about something, just ask that person, please don’t assume that someone else speaks for them or is their guardian.
-Remember, always put the person first and then their disability.
-You’re not “serving blind customers” but serving people, who just so happen to be blind.
+Fix: Speak directly to the person.
+If you’re ever uncertain about something, just ask that person.
+Please don’t assume that someone else speaks for them or is their guardian.
+Remember, always put the person before the disability.
+You’re not “serving blind customers”; you’re serving customers who happen to be blind.

-There are a lot of restaurants out there that really care for their guests and work hard to make it an accessible and inclusive place for everyone.
-There’s many more that feel the same way but haven’t given it much thought yet about how to become a place that really shows they care, or maybe they just don’t know where to start.
+There are a lot of restaurants out there that work hard to make their establishment inclusive for everyone.
+Many more want to but haven’t taken the necessary steps to become a place that really shows they care.
+Or maybe they just don’t know where to start.

-If you work for a place that wants to start making a difference in meaningful ways to your customers who are blind, here are some quick and easy things to remember:
+If you work for a restaurant that wants to start making a difference in meaningful ways for your customers who are blind, here are some quick and easy things to remember:

-- Clean up your walkways, aisles, and restroom.
+- Clean up your walkways, aisles, and restrooms.
 Everyone can benefit from a clean and unobstructed dining experience.

 - Talk directly to the person you’re serving.
-If you end up having any questions or want to know the best way to help, just ask.
+If you have any questions or want to know the best way to help, just ask them.